 During the run time testing described above, I use a data logging thermometer with a pair of pipe clamp thermometers to take surface temperature measurements of the flashlight at intervals of one minute.
 Depending on the efficiency of the electronics and the design of the light (use of radiator fins, etc.), temperatures can vary widely from light to light – even for lights with very similar output ratings.

 Some flashlights can become very hot – even too hot to hold.
 If a light is going to become unreasonably warm, you should know about it prior to buying.

 Flashlights are like any other tool; they will be dropped from time to time.
 It is important to know that your light will not fail because it hit slipped from your hand and hit the sidewalk.

-If you imagine a flashlight as a cube, it would have six sides.
+Imagine a flashlight as a cube with six sides.
 I drop the flashlight from each of those six “sides” onto a concrete sidewalk.
 The drop height is determined by the claims made by the manufacturer.
-If no claims of impact resistance are made, I test the light at a 1 meter height.
+If no claims of impact resistance are made, I test the light at a 1-meter height.

 To ensure strikes on the head and tail of the flashlight, I use a PVC tube to guide the flashlight’s journey to the hard concrete.
 The tubes are sufficiently oversized to prevent slowing of the fall due to friction, but will still ensure the correct end hits the ground first.

 If the light does not work normally after the six drops, it is considered a fail.